Philip E. Austin: President of the University of Connecticut

 Austin served as the thirteenth president of the University of Connecticut for eleven years, from 1996 to 2007.
 During Austin’s tenure, UConn underwent a physical transformation made possible by the state's UConn 2000 and 21st Century UConn infrastructure investment programs, totaling $2.3 billion.
 While UConn 2000 was already underway when Austin arrived, Austin was instrumental in persuading Governor John G. Rowland and the legislature to add another $1.3 billion for the new 21st Century UConn initiative starting in 2005.
 Seventy new or renovated buildings reflected the scale of the program.
 The 21st Century UConn program also funded construction of a new $60 million research tower at UConn Health, which included more than thirty laboratories.
-Frank Gehry designed the university's $90 million new fine arts complex in Storrs.
 Although cost overruns and code violations troubled this massive construction campaign, the results were transformative.

 In 2004, Austin concluded a capital campaign that raised $470 million, significantly higher than its $300 million goal.
 This unprecedented sum included a $23 million naming gift from Raymond and Carol Neag to the Neag School of Education—the largest gift ever made to a public university in New England.
 Other donations enabled the establishment of fifty-two new endowed chairs and professorships.
 Notwithstanding these fundraising successes, a planned private-public partnership with Pfizer, which would have led to the construction of a $35 million animal vaccine research facility on the scenic Horsebarn Hill in Storrs, foundered in 1999 in the face of intense opposition from local citizens and environmentalists.
 Austin dealt with other controversies during his tenure, including notoriously chaotic Spring Weekends that attracted 20,000 drunken revelers, including many non-students, to campus parking lots and off-campus apartment complexes.

 Academics and athletics also grew under Austin's stewardship.
 UConn's football program advanced to Division I-A with the construction of the Pratt & Whitney Stadium at Rentschler Field, which opened in 2003 in East Hartford.
 Enrollment grew while the average SAT score of freshmen rose 82 points.
 Research funding increased from $61 million in 1994 to $92 million in 2004.
 The University of Connecticut Humanities Institute (UCHI) was founded in 2001.
 U.S. News & World Report ranked UConn as the top public university in New England and 27th best in the nation.